-Panel control functions (Acknowledge, Signal Silence, and System Reset will not function on ancillary devices such as the FDU-80 or the LCD2-80.
-(Local acknowledge will function on the ancillary device to silence the piezo and steady the LEDs.)
-If the DCC option is disabled (subject to AHJ approval), Acknowledge, Signal Silence, and System Reset will function as stated.
+Panel control functions (Acknowledge, Signal Silence, and System Reset will not function on ancillary devices such as the ACM-24AT, FDU-80 or the LCD2-80.
+(Local acknowledge will function on the ancillary device to silence the piezo and steady the LEDs).